rage/java-programming/data/part-8/3-similarity-of-objects.md

 Tämä selvenee seuraavalla esimerkillä.
 Luokassa `Kirja` ei ole omaa `equals`-metodin toteutusta, joten se käyttää Javan tarjoamaa oletustoteutusta. -->

-The equals <a href="http://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object" target="_blank"> method </a> > checks by default whether the object given as a parameter has the same reference as the object its being compared to.
+The equals <a href="http://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object" target="_blank"> method </a> checks by default whether the object given as a parameter has the same reference as the object it's being compared to.
 In other words, the default behaviour checks whether the two objects are the same.
 If the reference is the same, the method returns `true`, and `false` otherwise.

 This can be illustrated with the following example.
 The `Book` class does not have its own implementation of the `equals` method, so it falls back on the default implementation provided by Java.